 In FR1, NRxBeam,i = 1.

-In FR2, NRxBeam,i is equal to the value reported by the UE in supportedLowerRxBeamSweepingFactor-FR2 if the UE supports the capability for the band containing effective positioning frequency layer i, and the LMF indicates lowerRxBeamSweepingFactor-FR2 inNR-DL-TDOA-RequestLocationInformation.
+In FR2, NRxBeam,i is equal to the value reported by the UE in supportedLowerRxBeamSweepingFactor-FR2 if the UE supports the capability for the band containing effective PFL i, and the LMF indicates lowerRxBeamSweepingFactor-FR2 inNR-DL-TDOA-RequestLocationInformation.
 NRxBeam,i is equal to 8, otherwise.

-CSSFPRS_agg,i is the carrier-specific scaling factor for NR PRS-based positioning measurements in effective positioning frequency layer i as defined in clause 9.1.5.2.
+CSSFPRS_agg,i is the carrier-specific scaling factor for NR PRS-based positioning measurements in effective PFLr i as defined in clause 9.1.5.2.

 kmultiTEG_agg,i is the scaling factor for measurement of same PRS resource with multiple Rx TEGs.

-kmultiTEG,i = 1 if UE is not requested by LMF to measure a PRS resource with multiple Rx TEGs via measureSameDL-PRS-ResourceWithDifferentRxTEGs-r17 [34] in NR-DL-TDOA-RequestLocationInformation;
+kmultiTEG_agg,i = 1 if UE is not requested by LMF to measure a PRS resource with multiple Rx TEGs via measureSameDL-PRS-ResourceWithDifferentRxTEGs-r17 [34] in NR-DL-TDOA-RequestLocationInformation;

 otherwise,

-kmultiTEG,i = NTEG,i, if UE is not capable of receiving same DL PRS resource simultaneously from multiple Rx TEGs, and
+kmultiTEG_agg,i = NTEG,i, if UE is not capable of receiving same DL PRS resource simultaneously from multiple Rx TEGs, and

-kmultiTEG,i=NTEG,ikTEG,simul,i if UE is capable of receiving the same DL PRS resource simultaneously from multiple Rx TEGs.
+kmultiTEGagg,i=NTEG,ikTEG,simul,i if UE is capable of receiving the same DL PRS resource simultaneously from multiple Rx TEGs.

 where